Love Designer

 Love Designer (爱情高级定制 (Àiqíng Gāojí Dìngzhì)) is a 2020 Chinese television series, starring Dilraba Dilmurat and Huang Jingyu.
 It premiered on Hunan TV from May 19 to June 21, 2020.

 Synopsis

-Fashion designer Zhou Fang and a boss of an e-commerce company Song Li meet because of a commercial lawsuit, but they were forced to cooperate because of the ties between life and work.
+Fashion designer Zhou Fang and a boss of an e-commerce company Song Lin meet because of a commercial lawsuit, but they were forced to cooperate because of the ties between life and work.
 The two stubborn people collided with each other and the contradictions were overwhelming.
 But they grew up in each other's strengths, and at the same time found the inner part of each other and gradually fell in love.